Code-Institute-Submissions/project-2-thetwelvegates/README.md

 By bringing the users directly to the main section, it guides them immediately to find out about the agenda of the website.
 In there, users will be greeted with an interactive feature to find out their horoscope sign after they enter their birthdate.
 On activating the feature, it will display : You are a Capricorn (Horoscope Sign).
 Using this, I hope to create a light-hearted and welcoming interaction on the page.
 Right after, they will be able to select their horoscope and read about their personality and even conveniently select compatible horoscope signs by simply clicking on it to bring them to read about their introduction as well.

 Another important agenda of the website is to let users read about horoscope predictions.
 It is illustrated in three sections on the page, 1) Daily, 2) Today-Yesterday-Tomorrow and 3) Week-Month-Year.
 For Daily, it is well-illustrated by having 12 horoscope sign images displayed.
 On click, a modal component will be presented with the daily predictions readings.
 For both Today-Yesterday-Tomorrow and Week-Month-Year, the user will be able to select their horoscope and which day(s) they would like to read about their predictions.
 As the API for the Week-Month-Year takes a slightly longer time to load and display the content, a loading animation was added upon user's selection and will hide when information is displayed.
-This feature allow the user to recognise that the option selcted is valid and website is actually responding to their selections.
+This feature allow the user to recognise that the option selected is valid and website is actually responding to their selections.

 Last but not least, I hope to finally establish a contact with the user of the website.
 To keep the users, I hope to keep it simple by establishing a clear and painless contact form for them to fill in.
-The fields were made required so the company will be able to follow up with them by providing a personalisedstrology report for them.
+The fields were made required so the company will be able to follow up with them by providing a personalised astrology report for them.

 ## Features